Holthuizen/EO-Project-NH3-Analysis/README.md

 - dissecting a timeseries into 3 components: Trend, Seasonality and Residual.
 - plotting the input, and its components on subplots with a shared axis for equal comparison

-##Boxplot
+## Boxplot

-plots the distribution of the hourly measurments, grouped by days of the week.
-Different time frames where used.
+matplotlib box plots, to vizualise the distribution of the hourly measurments, grouped by days of the week.
+Different time frame/periods where selected